 Clearly, there are a number of potential benefits from allowing teenagers who suffer from depression and anxiety to wear makeup.
 Because of the potential increases in self-confidence, routine building, and self-determination, parents of teenagers who want to experiment with wearing makeup ought to allow them to do so.

-If you suspect your child is suffering from distorted self image, there is hope.
+If you suspect your child is suffering from a distorted self-image, there is hope.
 Polaris Teen Center is a highly specialized, accredited Residential Treatment Center for Teens in the greater Los Angeles area.
 We help adolescents and their families overcome serious psychiatric disorders, including teen eating disorders.
 To learn more about our programs, or to speak to an admissions specialist, call today at 1 (844) 836-0222.[ratings]